Easy Musical Instruments to Make with Your Children

-There are several fun things you can do with these instruments to help kids learn.
+There are several fun things you can do with these children’s musical instruments to help with learning.

 Basic counting is a great start.
 Have your child count along as you hit or shake your instrument.
 This provides a concrete thing you are counting, the sound.
 It helps build number sense, which is the idea that numbers have unique values.